bethropolis/suplike-social-website/README.md

 ![GUI](_githubasserts/gui.png)
 <br>
-by default the GUI should open by default on the first time you run the app.
+The GUI should open by default on the first time you run the app.
 If it doesn't then on the browser navigate to `{HOST_URL}/suplike/inc/setup/`.

 on the GUI you insert the credentials to your database and admin account after which you will automatically be logged in as admin.